Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 (The instructions for running the end-to-end demo are a little different.
 See [documentation](./docs/end-to-end.md).

+The system uses:
+* A PostgreSQL database.
+* A backend, which obtains usage data from the HPC system (using the `sacct` command), aggregates it (to one row per user per day), enriches it (adds carbon footprint data), and then writes this to the database.
+* A frontend, which uses Grafana to query the database and display nice charts.

 There are a number of scripts you can use to set-up the system with default values.
-You can either use these directly, or (recommended) use the wrapper script `scripts/run.py`, in which case you will need to ensure the values in `scripts/sample_config.txt` (or another config file of your choice).
+You can either use these directly, or (recommended) use the wrapper script `scripts/run.py`, in which case you will need to ensure the values in `scripts/sample_config.txt` (or another config file of your choice) are what you want.

 ```
 $ python scripts/run.py --help